cooljar/go-whatsapp-fiber/README.md

   <br><img src="https://raw.githubusercontent.com/cooljar/go-whatsapp-fiber/main/qr.png" width="250">
   <br>Check your `Makefile` setting if an error occurred.
 * Scant it, and done.
-Now you can perforn all endpoint to send a message.
+Now you can perform all endpoint to send a message.

 ## Testing
 - Inspects source code for security problems using [gosec](https://github.com/securego/gosec).
 You need to install it first.